code54nl/SynologyDirectoryServerSmartCardLogin/README.md

 3. What needs to be configured?
 Like: [1.6.8 Edit the Samba KDC Configuration File to Enable PKINIT Authentication](https://wiki.samba.org/index.php/Samba_AD_Smart_Card_Login#Edit_the_Samba_KDC_Configuration_File_to_Enable_PKINIT_Authentication)
 4. How to setup a CRL Distribution Point, like in step [1.5 Set up the CRL Distribution Point](https://wiki.samba.org/index.php/Samba_AD_Smart_Card_Login#Set_up_the_CRL_Distribution_Point)
 5. How to create certificates for each user, like step [1.4.6 Generate Certificates for Each User](https://wiki.samba.org/index.php/Samba_AD_Smart_Card_Login#Generate_Certificates_for_Each_User)

+I couldn't find any documentation from Synology on this.